cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 Bypass container networking policies

 ## Assumptions
-- You have a OSS CF deployed
+- You have a OSS CF deployed with at least 2 diego cells
 - You have two [proxy](https://github.com/cloudfoundry/cf-networking-release/tree/develop/src/example-apps/proxy) apps pushed and named appA and appB
 - You have at least 2 Diego Cells
 - There are no c2c network policies